Telecommunications in Kazakhstan

-Telecommunications in Kazakhstan include fixed and mobile telephony, broadcasting, and the internet.
-The market is led by Kazakhtelecom, the partially state-owned incumbent, which operates national backbone networks and provides fixed broadband and pay television to residential and business customers.
-Mobile services are provided nationwide by Beeline Kazakhstan, Kcell, and Mobile Telecom Service which uses the Tele2 and Altel brands.
-Fifth-generation (5G) mobile services launched in December 2022 and have expanded under licence obligations that run to 2027.
-Kazakhstan retained the shared country code +7 after a 2024 decision to continue code-sharing with Russia, following an earlier ITU reservation of +997 for Kazakhstan in 2021.
+Telecommunications in Kazakhstan include radio, television, fixed and mobile telephones, and the internet.

+The largest telecommunications company in Kazakhstan is Kazakhtelecom, which is responsible for infrastructure such as cables and exchanges, and provides internet, television and telephone connections to individuals and businesses.
+The state of Kazakhstan is a major shareholder in Kazakhtelecom.

 Telephones

 Telephone numbers

 Kazakhstan's international calling code is +7, it is used in combination with the zone codes 6xx and 7xx.
 It is the only former Soviet country except Russia not yet to have transitioned away from +7, but that does not mean there were not attempts to switch their code.
 In 2021, the number +997 was allocated by the ITU, and was set in motion to be activated in 2023.
 However in early 2023, the country applied instead for the number +77 before finally deciding to keep +7.

 Telephone numbers, both fixed and mobile, are 10 digits long.

 Kazakhstan's telephone numbering system is structured with zone codes 6xx for fixed-line services and 7xx for mobile phone services.
 The country has several major telecom providers offering services ranging from fixed-line telephony to mobile and internet packages.
 The introduction of mobile number portability (MNP) has increased competition among operators by allowing users to switch carriers without changing their phone numbers.

 Efforts to improve telecommunications infrastructure have led to expanded 4G coverage in urban areas, with pilot projects for 5G networks being tested in cities such as Almaty, Astana, and Shymkent.
 Government initiatives also aim to improve connectivity in rural and remote areas as part of a national push to bridge the digital divide.